vagnerlucas/resume/README.md

 ----
->   Over 8 years of experience in IT, with strong background in IT infrastructure
+>   Over 8 years of experience in IT, with strong background in IT infrastructure Advanced development Knowledge
->   Advanced development knowledge
->   Self-motivating problem-solver.
-Easily adaptable to new environment
+  Self-motivating problem-solver.
+Easily adaptable to new environment.
 ----

 Skills